daostack/arc.js_legacy/docs/Daos.md

 ### Creating a new DAO overriding the default voting machine

 By default, `DAO.new` configures each scheme with the [AbsoluteVote](/arc.js/api/classes/AbsoluteVoteWrapper) voting machine and default voting parameter values.
-The following example retains the default voting machine while overriding its parameters:
+The following example retains the default voting machine while overriding on of its parameters:

 ```javascript